Smells Ring Bells: How Smell Triggers Memories and Emotions

 Winter has arrived with a vengeance, blasting us with subzero wind chills and furious snow squalls.
 Though I don’t enjoy shoveling the driveway in these unhospitable conditions, it gives me the chance to savor the piercingly fresh scent of snow.
 This scent can instantly transport me back in time to one of those rare days in my childhood when there was enough snow to go sledding:

 We got the call around 5:30am that school was cancelled.
-I spent the entire day propelled by that euphoria – climbing up and riding down the sledding hill, building snow forts with the neighbors, and finally collapsing next to the fire, exhausted and content, after a mug of hot chocolate.
+I spent the entire day propelled by that euphoria – riding down the sledding hill, building snow forts with the neighbors, and finally collapsing next to the fire, exhausted and content, after a mug of hot chocolate.

 That complex emotion and memory can be triggered by a simple sensory cue: the smell of winter air.
 How do smells trigger such strong emotions and memories?